chenghua-lin/chenghua-lin.github.io/index.md

 Twitter: [@chenghua_lin](https://twitter.com/chenghua_lin)

-I am a professor at the School of Computing, Tokyo Institute of Technology, Japan.
-After obtaining my PhD in Information Science from Osaka University (2010), I worked for Microsoft Research Asia, where I started NLP research that continues to captivate me to this day.
-My research interests focus on paraphrasing and NLP technology for language education and healthcare.
+I am Professor of Natural Language Processing in the Department of Computer Science, the University of Manchester.
+My research is centred around natural language processing and generation, machine learning, and the intersection between them.
+Specific interests include developing probabilistic generative and deep learning models for data-to-text generation, dialogue systems, text summarisation, metaphor processing, as well as representation learning for music and speech.
+For more info, please visit my group page.

 I'm recruiting PhD students and postdocs.
 Please send me your CV with a publication list if you are interested.
 Note that we do not have "research student" positions.